Spain invokes state of emergency for Madrid lockdown

 “I feel a little disconcerted and surprised and now everyone is saying, ‘I’m going away for the weekend, no I’m not, what do we do now?’,” said Esther, 45, in Madrid.

+Underlining Spain’s fractious political mood, the far-right Vox party has threatened protests against the state of emergency.

+Spain has reported 848,324 coronavirus cases - the highest in Western Europe - and 32,688 deaths.
+Its tourism-dependent economy is set for a more than 11% contraction this year in the worst recession since the civil war.

-Reporting by Inti Landauro and Guillermo Martinez; Editing by Andrei Khalip and Andrew Cawthorne
+Reporting by Inti Landauro, Guillermo Martinez and Graham Keeley; Editing by Andrei Khalip and Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.